-Shared hosting is relatively inexpensive costing about $7 per month, making it affordable even for personal websites, and incredibly cheap for business sites.
+Shared hosting is relatively inexpensive hosting option costing about $7 per month, and is the best hosing option for personal websites, and small business sites.

-Most hosting providers structure their hosting into packages.
-There can be a considerable difference in the package costs of a single provider.
+Most hosting providers structure their hosting into packages,and there can be a considerable difference in the package costs of a single provider.

 Website Hosting and Domain Names